Alqueva Dam: Supporting infrastructure

 Complementing the Alqueva dam, which is equipped with a pumped-storage hydroelectric plant, is the Pedrógão Dam, located 23 km downstream from Alqueva beside the settlement of the same name and also equipped with a mini hydroelectric plant.
 The purpose of the Pedrógão dam is the creation of a lower reservoir for the Alqueva, for the recovery of flows, also serving as a source of water for the Ardila and Pedrógão water supply subsystems.
 The Álamos pumping station takes water from Alqueva and distributes it throughout the entire Alqueva water supply subsystem.
 Another two pumping stations, Pedrógão/Left Bank and Pedrógão/Right Bank, distribute water to the Ardila and Pedrógão subsystems respectively.
 The main infrastructure also includes the primary and secondary networks, pumping stations, intermediate dams, reservoirs and drainage and road networks.

-A 5 MW floating solar facility is also being installed, with an option for 70 MW more.
+On July 15, 2023, a 5 MW floating solar facility with 7.5 GWh production per year was unveiled, marking a significant development in Portugal's renewable energy infrastructure.
+The facility is positioned within the Alqueva reservoir, which is set to become one of Europe's largest floating solar parks.
+Spanning approximately 4 hectares, or 0.016% of the reservoir, the installation features nearly 12,000 photovoltaic panels.This installation is anticipated to supply energy to more than 30% of the inhabitants of the southern region of Portugal with the potential for expansion and the option to scale up to an additional 70 MW.